American fans lightly boo `O Canada' before 4 Nations Face-Off title game

 Outside the stadium, a fan held up a sign saying “Welcome to the U.S.A.
 Canada’s 11th Province.”
 But most fans in Boston said they hoped the anthem booing and other bad feelings would not recur.

-“I think everyone’s really here to watch the hockey game and I hope that’s really everyone’s motive," said John Bennett, a Bruins fan from nearby Wakefield, Massachusetts, who was wearing a 1980 Winter Olympics Mike Eruzione replica jersey.
+“I think everyone’s really here to watch the hockey game and I hope that’s really everyone’s motive," said John Bennett, a Bruins fan from nearby Wakefield, Massachusetts, who was wearing a replica Eruzione jersey from the 1980 Olympics.
 “Because, at the end of the day, it is just a hockey game.”

 Jason Brown, who was wearing a replica Wayne Gretzky Canada jersey and a Canadian flag as a cape, drove down from Victoriaville, halfway between Montreal and Quebec City, with his friends; one had an open Labatt beer handy as he tried to start a “Let's go, Canada!” chant in the train station.